Saturday. September 10.

 Alisa is a very skilled tour guide.
 Inside the Vatican Museum it is crowded.
 It’s a unique tourist scene.
 It was hard to keep the group together.
 People are tempted to stop for a longer look or to wander away from the group.
 She guided us along by planning certain meeting spots ahead to rendezvous at.
 She made it look easy.

 We entered the Gallery of Maps.
 Large fresco maps of Italy cover the walls.
 The ceiling is ornate.
 The maps were painted between 1580 and 1585.
 Alisa pointed out a map of Venice from 1400.
 Most of the buildings on the map can still be recognized.
 They’re the same buildings.
 Venice hasn’t changed much since 1400.
-It was exciting to think I be there for my last stop in Europe.
+It was exciting to think I would soon be there.

 The Gallery of Maps leads into the Gallery of Tapestries.
 These rooms could be a tourist destination on their own, but they get a little lost here.
 This is my first time around.
 In the back of my mind I know the biggest is yet to come.
 Maybe the biggest ever.